AlexGrisin/qa-js-internship/README.md

 ## Tasks

-In this section, you can find tasks we expect in your assignment from the **Automation Tests** standpoint:
+In this section, you can find tasks we expect in your assignment from the **Automation Tests** standpoint.
+We expect you to cover test scenarios specified **Tasks** folder using Cypress and Playwright frameworks.

 - E2E Automation Tests: [Tasks](./tasks/end-to-end.md#Tasks)
 - API Automation Tests: [Tasks](./tasks/api.md#Tasks)